Responsibility for the September 11 attacks: Osama bin Laden statements after attacks

 In May 2002, FBI Director Robert Mueller noted that his organization had not uncovered a single piece of paper, "either here in the U.S. or in the treasure trove of information that has turned up in Afghanistan and elsewhere", that mentioned any aspect of the September 11 plot.

 In late November 2002, a letter attributed to bin Laden and translated by British Islamists surfaced, often called bin Laden's "letter to America".
 It states the motive behind the September 11 attacks as being: "because you attacked us and continue to attack us" and justifies the selection of a civilian target.
 Itemizing a list of perceived Western wrongdoings, the letter concludes that "the oppressed have a right to return the aggression" and hinted at further attacks.
 Also included are a list of demands, advice, and a statement of grievances against the American government and its people.

 On February 11, 2003, Al Jazeera broadcast an audio tape purportedly from bin Laden.

-Shortly before the US presidential election in 2004, in a taped statement, bin Laden publicly acknowledged al-Qaeda's involvement in the attacks on the US, and claimed a direct link to the attacks.
-He said that the attacks were carried out because "we are a free people who do not accept injustice, and we want to regain the freedom of our nation."
+Shortly before the US presidential election in 2004, in a taped statement, bin Laden for the first time publicly acknowledged al-Qaeda's involvement in the attacks on the US, and claimed a direct link to the attacks.